LIT-Protocol/js-sdk/packages/event-listener/README.md

-# @lit-protocol/automation
+# @lit-protocol/event-listener

 A TypeScript library for creating and managing automated workflows using Lit Protocol.

-The automation package provides a flexible state machine implementation that allows you to:
+The event listener package provides a flexible state machine implementation that allows you to:

 - Execute automated Lit Action workflows based on custom triggers, such as events on blockchains or off-chain platforms
 - Automate the minting of PKPs, Capacity Credits, and other Lit operations